farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_10_Lab8_Ex5_Manage_Device_in_Intune.md

 5. On the **New** pane, select the **Create** button at the bottom of the pane.
 The **Conditional1** policy now appears in the policy list.

 6. You created a conditional access policy to become familiar with the available options.
 However, the policy is not effective because you didn't enable it.
-To enable the policy, select the **Conditional1** policy in the policy list.
+To enable the policy, select the **Overview** tab, and then under the **Policy Snapshot** group, select **View all policies**.
+On the **Policies** page, select the **Conditional1** policy in the policy list.

 7. In the **Conditional1** pane, the **Enable policy** setting appears at the bottom of the pane.
 By default, it's set to **Report-only**.
 Select **On** and then select **Save**. <br/>